pokgak/pokgak.github.io/content/articles/docker-bake.md

 > Unlike when using the default docker driver, images built using other drivers aren't automatically loaded into the local image store.
 If you don't specify an output, the build result is exported to the build cache only.

-I did use the `--load` and the `--driver-opt default-load=true` to automatically load the image into the local image store but it didn't work.
+I did use the `--load` and the `--driver-opt default-load=true` to automatically load the image into the local image store but long story short, it didn't work.
 So what's next?

 ## Enter docker buildx bake